php-dev-br/laravel-doc-pt-br/mocking.md

 - [Facades](#mocking-facades)

 <a name="introduction"></a>
 ## Introduction

 When testing Laravel applications, you may wish to "mock" certain aspects of your application so they are not actually executed during a given test.
 For example, when testing a controller that dispatches an event, you may wish to mock the event listeners so they are not actually executed during the test.
 This allows you to only test the controller's HTTP response without worrying about the execution of the event listeners, since the event listeners can be tested in their own test case.

 Laravel provides helpers for mocking events, jobs, and facades out of the box.
 These helpers primarily provide a convenience layer over Mockery so you do not have to manually make complicated Mockery method calls.
-You can also use [Mockery](http://docs.mockery.io/en/latest/) or PHPUnit to create your own mocks or spies.
+Of course, you are free to use [Mockery](http://docs.mockery.io/en/latest/) or PHPUnit to create your own mocks or spies.

 <a name="bus-fake"></a>
 ## Bus Fake

 As an alternative to mocking, you may use the `Bus` facade's `fake` method to prevent jobs from being dispatched.
 When using fakes, assertions are made after the code under test is executed:

     <?php